-Getting your Commercial Pilot Certificate is an exciting time in a pilot’s life.
+Getting your commercial pilot certificate is an exciting time in a pilot’s life.
 Commercial pilots often have to fly across countries, continents, and even oceans.
 They have a lot of responsibilities on their shoulders, so they are required to have a commercial pilot’s license.
 A CPL is required to become a certified flight instructor.
-It is hard work but very well worth it.
-However, there is a lot to know, not just about flying.
-This article will cover everything you need to know about getting your Commercial Pilot Certificate.
+It is hard work but well worth it.

 Whether you’re already a licensed pilot or are just now beginning your flight training, the career of an airline pilot requires certification and specific training before ever boarding an airplane for hire.

-Under the direction of the Federal Aviation Administration (FAA), aspiring pilots must first take several locations to receive their private, instrument rating, and commercial certificate while also obtaining a minimum of 1,500 hours of flight time in order to pursue a career as an airline pilot.
+Under the direction of the Federal Aviation Administration (FAA), aspiring pilots must first receive their private, instrument rating, and commercial certificate while also obtaining a minimum of 1,500 hours of flight time in order to pursue a career as an airline pilot.

 In this article, we’ll dive into all the details about becoming a professional college instructor or taking up work with international airlines while highlighting various routes to becoming a successful commercial airline pilot.

 Are you a sport or private pilot who wants to share your knowledge and passion with aspiring sport pilots?
-You should consider becoming a sport pilot instructor!
-Before you become one, some roles and requirements differ slightly from if you wish to become a professional pilot or a flying instructor.
+You should consider becoming a sport pilot flight instructor!
+We refer to this instructor as, “CFI-S,” or certified flight instructor-sport.

 After a significant investment of time and money, you’ve finally become a pilot.
 This is an achievement in itself!
 It’s great to have that dream realized.
 But as soon as you reach that goal, you set your sights on another one: getting paid to teach new and existing pilots.

 However, jobs for new pilots with low flight hours are pretty scarce.
 The good news is you can get your return on investment by becoming a certified flight instructor!